We didn`t rent an open-plan office - for multiple reasons!

 The employees had 70% less face-to-face communication and sent a whooping of 56% more emails.
 Instant Messaging went up by 67% and words sent via Instant Messaging by even 75%.

 It seems like open-air spaces cause people to step a level back, into digital messaging, instead of sharing ideas and information personally.

 The study also said that productivity went down, because of the substitution of emails for face-to-face interactions.
 It seems like direct communication is more effective than typing the same content in an email.

 Also, it might be the case that people are looking for some sort of privacy when talking to each other.
 They don`t want, that a large audience can listen to the conversations.

 Another thing is the noise.
 In a big open-plan, there will be always somebody who will be talking and there will be a certain noise level.
 How would you try to concentrate in this environment?
 There are a lot of distractions during the day.
 People might start to ask for home-office to get more things done.
 There are looking for limited distractions and extra-time (because there would be no travel to work needed).

 Here are some more resources about the negativity of open-plan offices:

 Our office is separated into many single rooms.
 We cater to ideally two or three people in one room, and no room is for more than five people.
-The office is in a very good location, the place is solid, but it`s not a new building.
-Our philosophy is that we like to invest the money in our people, rather than to spend unreasonable amounts to landlords.
+The office is in a central location (Sliema), and the place is solid, however, it`s not a new building.
+Our philosophy is that we like to invest the money in our people, rather than spend unreasonable amounts to landlords.